Like Father, Like Son (Birdman and Lil Wayne album)

 Like Father, Like Son is a collaborative studio album by American rappers Birdman and Lil Wayne.
-The album was released on October 31, 2006, through Cash Money Records and Universal Motown Records.
+The album was released on October 31, 2006, through Cash Money Records and Universal Records.
 Guest appearances include Fat Joe, T-Pain, Rick Ross, Tha Dogg Pound and All Star Cashville Prince.
 Producers included Swizz Beatz and Scott Storch.

 The album's first single was "Stuntin' Like My Daddy".
 The second single released from the album was "Leather So Soft".
 The third single was "You Ain't Know".
 All of those singles have music videos.
 The album debuted at number three on the US Billboard 200 chart, selling 176,000 copies in its first week.
 The album was later certified gold by the Recording Industry Association of America (RIAA) in December 2006.

 Background

 In February 2006, Birdman and Lil Wayne released a mixtape, The Carter 2 Part 2: Like Father Like Son, hosted by DJ Khaled to promote the album.
 The mixtape had leftover tracks from Lil Wayne's album Tha Carter II and early versions of tracks that would later end up on Like Father, Like Son.
 According to the Cash Money's website, and an aggressive street campaign in Houston, the album was initially scheduled for release on September 26, 2006 but delays pushed the release back to October 31, 2006.
 In an interview, Lil Wayne said that "Army Gunz" might be the fourth single from the album.
 However, the song has not been released.
 In January 2009, Birdman said in an interview that a movie based on the title of the album and starring him and Wayne would be released in June 2009, but it was never made.